Some of these words are hard to say, some are hard to spell, some are hard to understand... and some have just too many meanings.

 Don't worry, the French even seem to struggle with this one (according to the number of Google results that come up in French when searching for this - over 200,000 for the record).

-You've probably seen this word before around French cities - it means locksmith's (the place where a locksmith works).
+You've probably seen this word before around French cities - it means locksmiths (the place where a locksmith works).
 But how on earth do you pronounce it?
-This word topped out list of most unpronounceable French words last year, and hence deserves a mention among the most annoying French words.
+This word topped out list of most unpronounceable French words in 2015, and hence deserves a mention among the most annoying French words.

 The verb "to sit" or "to be seated" is probably the most annoying verb in the French language.
 For starters, not only is it irregular, but it has two entirely different conjugation forms (one for assoir and the other for asseoir) - and it only gets more complicated from there.